-Superintendent Scholars Program

-The Pasadena ISD Superintendent Scholars Program encourages students to set high academic course goals and rewards successful progress toward those goals.
-Class of 2017 graduates who complete the Recommended High School Program or the Distinguished Achievement Program will receive a special medallion and be recognized at graduation activities.
-In addition, by completing the Recommended High School Program students who meet the family income requirement may be eligible for the Texas Grant tuition and fees scholarship from the State of Texas.
+Superintendent Scholars Program The Pasadena ISD Superintendent Scholars Program encourages students to set high academic course goals and rewards successful progress toward those goals.
+Class of 2018 graduates who complete the Distinguished Achievement Program Plan with an endorsement will receive a special medallion and be recognized at graduation activities.
+In addition, by completing the Distinguished Achievement Program students who meet the family income requirement may be eligible for the Texas EXcellence, Access and Success Grant Program (TEXAS Grant) from the State of Texas.